Sport & recreation centres and parks

 - fundraising activities.

-Additionally, Sport and Recreation Victoria has developed an implementation plan template for councils that are required to implement Healthy Choices in sport and recreation facilities as part of their state government funding agreements.
+- Sport and Recreation Victoria Implementation Template: Sport and Recreation Victoria has developed an implementation plan template for councils that are required to implement Healthy Choices in sport and recreation facilities as part of their state government funding agreements.
 But this resource is useful for any sport and recreation facility to take a whole-of-organisation approach to implementing the Healthy Choices guidelines.

-You can also watch this free webinar Reducing Sugary Drinks Availability in Sport and Recreation Centres.
 Presenters discuss ways sport and recreational environments can implement or maintain changes they have made to reduce sugary drink availability.
 The presentation celebrates the success of thriving organisations and offers practical tips and strategies for sport and recreational groups looking to reduce the availability of sugary drinks.

 The Southern Melbourne Primary Care Partnership's Healthy Club Canteens Toolkit is a useful resource for sports clubs wanting to provide healthy eating options for members and visitors.